ministryofjustice/security-guidance/docs/azure-account-baseline-templates.md

 ### Regions

-The MoJ does not use non-EU Azure regions, for strategic compliance and performance reasons.
+The does not use non-EU Azure regions, for strategic compliance and performance reasons.
 For more information on regions, refer to [Conditional Access : Block by region](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-location).

 ### Azure Storage Encryption